AzureAD/microsoft-authentication-library-for-go/devSamples/README.md

-# Running Examples for MSAL Go
+# Running Dev Samples for MSAL Go

-To run one of the examples of uses of MSAL Go.
+To run one of the dev samples of uses of MSAL Go.
 The `config.json` file and the `confidential_config.json` should look like the following:

 ```json
 {